 Class meetings (weekly): 3 hr lecture; 1 hr discussion; 2 hr 10 min lab (5 credits total).
-Meeting times vary depending upon the section to which you are assigned (See the Course Schedule on pages 9 & 10).
+Meeting times vary depending upon the section to which you are assigned.

 Attendance policy: Students are expected to attend all of their scheduled class sessions.
 Students will be excused for illness, quarantine, family emergencies, and required University sanctioned activities.
 If you know about an absence ahead of time it may be possible to arrange an alternative time to make up any missed assignments.
 Please e-mail your instructors to arrange to make up assignments missed because of an excused absence.